buildo/react-flexview/docs/size/Flex-grow.md

 These examples are the perfect display that with the correct combined usage of grow, shrink and basis you can almost always produce the desired effect!

-NB: when using grow together with a percentage basis  and `shrink={true}`, if that percentage can’t be easily reached (because of siblings), the strength of a FlexView will be ENTIRELY caused by its grow value.
+**NB: when using grow together with a percentage basis  and `shrink={true}`, if that percentage can’t be easily reached (because of siblings), the strength of a FlexView will be ENTIRELY caused by its grow value.**

-NB: `shrink={true}` is required as, when setting a custom basis, shrink is false by default
+**NB: `shrink={true}` is required as, when setting a custom basis, shrink is false by default**

 This may come in handy when creating grids as we don’t need to know how many cells there will be.

-BEWARE: setting basis to a percentage in other situations may cause layout defects!
+**BEWARE**: setting basis to a percentage in other situations may cause layout defects!
 As we’ll see in the the following section basis is by default set to ‘auto' for a very good reason.